 As set out in Section 3, the HSCP's key priority is the identification of carers.
 By identifying carers earlier, we can provide support to ensure they remain engaged their family, friends and communities to help maintain their own health and wellbeing and to support them in their caring role.
 To measure whether we have achieved this key priority, we will report on whether more carers have been identified over the lifetime of the Strategy.

-In addition to this, we will report on several measures that will demonstrate whether the Strategy has achieved what it set out to and by 2022, we want to see an increase in the number of carers:
+Alongside this, we will report on a number of measures that will identify whether the Strategy has achieved what it set out to and by 2022 we want to see: